-Overeaten (basically, anything delicious) over the silly season?
+Overeaten (basically, anything delicious) during the silly season?
 First, a note on guilt: don’t go there.
 It’s simply not worth punishing yourself.
 Everyone veers off the clean-eating track over the holiday season, it’s how you get back on that counts.
-Trudi Brewer offers a guide to balancing bad eating with good.
+Editor Trudi Brewer offers a guide to balancing bad eating with good.

 Cheese, chocolate and ice cream?

 Eat whole grains, lemon water, fresh produce and raw nuts.

 A high-fat dairy diet brings the PH balance of your body into an acidic state.
 To get it back into an alkaline state, start the morning with a glass of water with lemon, and snack on lots of fresh fruits, veggies, such as celery, cucumber, carrots and raw (unsalted) nuts throughout the day.

 Snacking on salty nuts and chips.

 Hydrate with water and lots of it, eat bananas, romaine lettuce, cucumber, spinach.